skyfielders/python-skyfield/skyfield/documentation/positions.rst

     boston = earth + Topos('42.3583 N', '71.0603 W')
     astrometric = boston.at(t).observe(mars)
     apparent = boston.at(t).observe(mars).apparent()

+**Small Solar System objects**
+  Work is underway to support comets and asteroids.
+  In the meantime,
+  any Type 1 or Type 21 ephemerides you generate using NASA’s `HORIZONS <https://ssd.jpl.nasa.gov/horizons.cgi>`_ system are supported through third-party libraries;
+  for details, see :ref:`third-party-ephemerides`.

 **The stars**
   Stars and other fixed objects with catalog coordinates